Wellposedness for the KdV hierarchy: Proof of Theorem

 The Hamiltonians $\T_{-1}^{\KdV}(i\tau)$ for different $\tau$ are conserved under the $\tau$ flow as a consequence of Proposition \ref{prop:commutation} and the flows commute with themselves.
 The KdV Hamiltonians are conserved under the $\tau$ flows.
-The KdV Hamiltonians control the Sobolev norms $H^N$ and hence the $\tau$ flows are global in time and preserve higher regularity.
+The KdV Hamiltonians control the Sobolev norms $H^N$.
+This is a consequence of Theorem 9.3 in \cite{MR3874652}.
+We prove the analogous results for the Gardner hierarchy and its generating function.
+The two hierarchies are closely related and one could deduce the claims here from the claims for Gardner.
+Hence $\tau$ flows are global in time and preserve higher regularity.

-Killip and Visan \cite{MR3990604} (see also \cite{MR1995460}, Chapter 11) introduced the diagonal Green's function (the diagonal of the Green's function of the Lax operator) into the wellposedness question.
+Killip and Visan \cite{MR3990604} (see also \cite{MR1995460}, Chapter 11) introduced the diagonal Green's function (the diagonal of the Green's function of the Lax operator) into the well-posedness question.
 It is related to $w$ through the factorization